 Mayo Clinic can't honor all requests, but we try to when possible.

-However, we won't grant requests for care team members based on race, religion, ethnicity, gender, sexual orientation, gender identity, language, disability status, age or any other personal attribute.
+We won't grant requests for care team members based on race, religion, ethnicity, sex, sexual orientation, gender identity, language, disability status, age or any other personal attribute.

 We strive to create an environment where everyone in our diverse community feels safe and welcome and is treated with respect and dignity.

 If you'd like to speak with a representative about this policy, please contact the Mayo Clinic Office of Patient Experience.

 Can I be seen for conditions other than my primary concern?

 Mayo Clinic practices integrated medicine.
 That means providers across different clinical areas work closely together to assess more than one condition.

 If you have a list of health concerns, include that information in your initial appointment request.
 That will help our appointment specialists best plan your visit.